raizen74/chatter-ui/README.md

 Pushed messages are filtered by `chatId` and not sent to the sender (`userId`)

-ReModel the `ChatDocument` MongoDB schema as an aggregation of `MessageDocument` and execute **MongoDB aggregations** in the chats and messages service layers to operate these schemas
+ReModel the `ChatDocument` MongoDB schema as an aggregation of `MessageDocument` and execute **MongoDB aggregations in the chats and messages service layers** to operate these schemas

+Implement `/chats/count` and `/messages/count` REST endpoints with **NestJS controllers**